fvntr/dynamic-programming/fast-method.md

   * does it have overlappig subproblems?

 subproblems
+  * understanding the meaning of the subproblem faciliates adding a cache
   * the exact subproblems to memoize must be codified

 turn the solution around
   * once top down solution is reached, flip it